 You may have seen similar tweets or news stories about side hustles or in motivation threads on Instagram or Reddit.

-Hustle culture surrounds us and constantly bombards us with the message that if we aren’t always working, it’s our fault we are struggling.
+Hustle culture surrounds us and constantly bombards us with the message that if we aren’t always working, it’s our fault that we are struggling.

 I’m a Hustler….and I Hate the Culture

 Look.
 I’m a hustler.
-I love blogging and gaming and always look for fun new ways to monetize things.
+I love blogging and gaming and always look for fun new ways to make money.
 Usually, I’m unsuccessful, but it’s a game for me.
 It’s fun.
-I enjoy spending my free time writing for the blog and supporting the folks in my discord.

 Before starting, I knew it would take a few years of arduous work, and I accepted that.
 I knew I would need to sacrifice some things in the present to get the life that I wanted in the future.
 That was my choice, and I’m okay with it.